tier4/driving_log_replayer/docs/use_case/localization.en.md

 ### Evaluation Result Format

-Since localization evaluates both convergence and confidence, each line contains the result of either convergence or confidence.
+Since localization evaluates both convergence and confidence of the localization, each line contains the result of either convergence or confidence.
-The Result is true if both convergence and confidence pass, and false otherwise.
+The result is `true` if both convergence and confidence are evaluated correctly.
+Otherwise, the output is set to `false`.

 Examples of each evaluation are described below.
-However, common parts that have already been explained in the result file format are omitted.
+*NOTE: common part of the result file format, which has already been explained, is omitted.*

-Convergence Result (when there is a Convergence item in the Frame)
+Convergence Result example:

 ```json
 {